Hōten-ryū

 Hōten-ryū (法典流) is a Japanese martial art founded in 1600 CE.
-It is a school founded on the use of the sword; however it has several different kobuki (old weapons) in its curriculum.
+It is a school based on the use of the sword; however it has several different kobuki (old weapons) in its curriculum.
 It is also notable for its hidden weapons (hibuki) or items that appear to hide among everyday things.

 History

 According to legend, Hōten-ryū was created by a Takizawa Minokami Hōten in the Kii mountain range (Nanzen) of Japan at the end of the Sengoku era.
 Takizawa was a bushi of the Tachibana family and allegedly a friend of Sesshusai Yagyū of Yagyū Shinkage-ryū fame.
 Takizawa had learned the martial arts taught in his han (prefecture) and then went to Mount Kiso Ontake to better study himself.
 He made a pilgrimage to Ontake Shrine and Ontake waterfall in an attempt to purify his spirit and body.
 At Ontake it is believed that Takizawa decided to become a mountain priest.
 He then created the techniques for Hōten-ryū based on Shintō teachings and Shugendō practices, conforming his methods to the "laws of nature" to which the mountain ascetics adhered.
 The school was taught privately in a shrine near the Kiso-Ontake until the 13th inheritor Totsugawa Hōten made his way to Kyōto and found a student in a very young Kazuo Taniguchi.
 Totsugawa, the 13th Sōke, became frail with age and Kazuo succeeded him as the 14th Sōke when he was 19 years old, just before being conscripted into the Japanese military during World War II.
 As the Sōke of Hōten-ryū, Kazuo took on the name Tachibana Kujuuin Hoten and resided in Kyōto, Japan where he had been teaching Hōten-ryū and Shodō since the end of World War II until his death in May 2013.